AdobeDocs/experience-platform.en/help/destinations/ui/export-datasets.md

 **How are data files split?
 How many records per file?**

 +++
-Data files are split per the default partitioning in the AEP data lake.
-Larger datasets will have a higher number of partitions.
+Data files are split per the default partitioning in the Experience Platform data lake.
+Larger datasets have a higher number of partitions.
 The default partitioning is not configurable by the user as it is optimized for reading.
 +++

 **Can we set a threshold (number of records per file)?**